MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 Microsoft provides availability zones and regions to give you flexibility in how you design your solution to meet your requirements.
 When you use managed services, Microsoft takes on more of the management responsibilities for your resources, which might even include data replication, failover, failback, and other concerns related to operating a distributed system.

-Regardless of the approach you follow, it's important that your own code follows recommended practices for handling transient failures.
-These practices are even more important in a multi-zone or multi-region solution, because failover between zones or regions usually requires that your application retry connections to services. <!-- Link to RE:06 -->
+Regardless of the approach you follow, it's important that your own code follows [recommended practices for handling transient failures](/azure/architecture/best-practices/transient-faults). <!-- Link to RE:06 --> These practices are even more important in a multi-zone or multi-region solution, because failover between zones or regions usually requires that your application retry connections to services.

 ### Identify key business and workload requirements